Brigid Goddess and Her Beautiful Celtic History

 These beliefs likely stem from ancient Pagan spiritual practices because these traditions are not found within the Christian stories of St. Brigid.
 This further shows the integration of the Brigid Goddess into the Christian beliefs of St. Brigid.

-Is Brigid Connected to Voodoo Loa Maman Bridgette?
+Goddess Brigid and Voodoo Loa Maman Bridgette

 In the 1600s, as European nations grew throughout the Caribbean, landowners were looking for cheap workers to give them massive profits.